Summer First Steps provides an introduction to the Suzuki approach for violin or cello. For summer 2020, we are just offering violin classes.

 4:30 – 5:15 with Madalyne Cross

-Registered parents will receive information in advance regarding when to visit in order to arrange for and select a rental instrument (purchase is not needed).
+Registered parents will receive information in advance regarding instrument rental.

 If you have to miss one or two weeks of group class as part of the quick start program, we will ask that you sign up for a 30 minute private lesson at the current per lesson tuition rate in order that the teacher can keep you on track with your group.

-Please email Amy Matherly, program coordinator, at Amy@pakmusic.org upon registration or your teacher during week one that you have to miss a class.
-They will then work with you to find a private lesson time (before or after your week of absence).
+Please email Amy Matherly, program coordinator, at Amy@pakmusic.org upon registration or tell your teacher during week one that you have to miss a class.
+Your teacher will work with you to find a private lesson time (before or after your week of absence).

 The school year Suzuki program includes both a weekly private lesson and group class.
 The summer First Steps program is an introductory group class.